neelkamath/omni-chat-backend/docs/api.md

 ### Pagination

-Pagination uses [Relay](https://relay.dev)'s [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) except that fields are only nullable based on what's more logical.
-Below is the explanation for the `last` and `before` arguments.
-The `first` and `after` arguments behave similarly.
+Pagination follows [Relay](https://relay.dev)'s [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) with the exception that fields are nullable based on what's more logical.

+The following points clarify the parts Relay's spec isn't clear on.
+Although only the `last` and `before` arguments get explained, the `first` and `after` arguments behave similarly.

+It's possible that a cursor which was once valid no longer is.
+For example, you might read five messages, and later attempt to read another five by passing the cursor of the oldest message; but it happens that the oldest message got deleted just before you used its cursor.
+In such cases, the expected messages will be returned (i.e., it will seem as if the cursor is valid).

 The `last` and `before` arguments indicate the number of items to be returned before the cursor. `last` indicates the maximum number of items to retrieve (e.g., if there are two items, and five gets requested, only two will be returned). `before` is the cursor (i.e., only items before this will be returned).
-Here's the algorithm for retrieving items:
+Here's the algorithm:
 - If neither `last` nor `before` are `null`, then at most `last` items will be returned from before the cursor.
 - If `last` isn't null but `before` is, then at most `last` items will be returned from the end.
 - If `last` is `null` but `before` isn't, then every item before the cursor will be returned.
 - If both `last` and `before` are `null`, then every item will be returned.

-It's possible that a cursor which was once valid no longer is.
-For example, you might read five messages, and later attempt to read another five by passing the cursor of the oldest message; but it happens that the oldest message got deleted just before you used its cursor.
-In such cases, the expected messages will be returned (i.e., it will seem as if the cursor is valid).

 ### `Query`s and `Mutation`s